joldenb/wdi-orientation/README.md

 \* From 4:00pm to 5:00pm, the Instructors will be unavailable for questions or issues.

 Each module is usually a training section or a lab section.
 They'll run about 75 mintues each and then we'll have a quick break.
-If you need to step out of the room for a bathroom break or a phone call feel free to during the class.
+If you need to step out of the room for a bathroom break or a phone call, feel free to during the class.

 The schedule above is a general guideline, but we will give a more accurate schedule at the beginning of every day.

 We'll have a detailed schedule up for the next week by the end of the Friday of the week before.
-The schedule is available on [GitHub](https://github.com/den-wdi-2/schedule).
+The schedule is available on [GitHub](https://github.com/den-wdi-3/schedule).
 We'll fill in the links for the specifc lesson plans by the beginning of the day.

 <!--
-[comment]: <> (We're not putting the lesson plans up because we're going to be making small or larger tweaks as we go through the course.
-For example if we're coming back on working on something that caused some confusion the first time we looked at, we're going to include some more review before the new material and we don't want to throw anyone off who looked at the material early.)
+[comment]: <> (We're not putting the lesson plans up because we're going to be making tweaks as we go through the course.
+For example, if we're coming back to something that caused some confusion the first time we looked at, we're going to include some more review before the new material and we don't want to throw anyone off who looked at the material early.)

 [cfu]: <> (Ask someone to repeat back in their own words.
 Fo5 comfort agree with schedule.)
 -->